hapax/hapax.github.io/assets/teaching.md

 mathematical world* out there?
 The problem, I believe, is that maths education is stuck in a sort of scrubland with no views into that world.

+### A preamble

 To help make the problem more vivid, and its solution clearer, let's consider an analogy to *hiking*.

-### A preamble

-I want you to imagine a reality where, instead of maths, you were forced to take *hiking classes* in high school.
+Imagine a reality where, instead of maths, you were forced to take *hiking classes* in high school.
 Every day, for a couple of hours, you and your classmates would trudge through a barren, featureless scrubland, with no views, no